miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 ### The Challenge of Refining Vim Macros

-Until you need to refine your recorded macros.
-For you see, like many other text editing environments, you can record and play back your keystrokes.
-And when you do, they go into something called in vim buffer.
-I just wrote a macro to replace `<think>` with `&lt;think&gt;`, so I can rapidly capture the thinking model's output from Cursor AI when I make articles like this.
+...that is, *until you need to refine your recorded macros.*

+For you see, like many other text editing environments, you can record and play back your keystrokes in vim.
+But when you do, they go into something called the vim buffer and become very hard to edit and refine.

+For example, I just wrote a macro to replace the text `<think>` with `&lt;think&gt;` so I can rapidly capture an AI thinking model's output from, such as Cursor AI when I make articles exactly like this one.
+This chore has become common, but remarkably tedious causing publishing friction.
+The art is in removing friction forever-forward -- *to bind the procedure to a keystroke combination!*

 I need the pointy brackets `< foo >` to be replace with the HTML entity versions of pointy brackets `&lt; foo &gt;` in the markdown code so that they're not